containerd/containerd.io/content/_index.md

 3. What is the relationship between containerd and container orchestration systems like Kubernetes and Mesos?

 Kubernetes today uses Docker directly.
-In a future version Kubernetes can implement container support in the Kubelet by implementing it's [Container Runtime Interface](https://github.com/kubernetes/kubernetes/blob/release-1.5/docs/devel/container-runtime-interface.md) using containerd.
+In a future version Kubernetes can implement container support in the Kubelet by implementing its [Container Runtime Interface](https://github.com/kubernetes/kubernetes/blob/release-1.5/docs/devel/container-runtime-interface.md) using containerd.
 Mesos and other orchestration engines can leverage containerd for core container runtime functionality as well.

 ![Containerd in the container ecosystem](/img/chart-f.png "Containerd in the container ecosystem")